progmaticlab/outdated-tf-devstack/README.md

 ## Known issues

-- Deployment scripts tested on CentOS7 and AWS only
+- Deployment scripts tested on CentOS 7 and AWS only
+- OpenStack ocata version doesn't working properly on AWS
 - Occasional errors prevents deployment Kubernetes on a VirtualBox machine